 Understandably, this accident will likely cause you to experience a variety of thoughts and feelings.
 But would you be able to pause to assess the situation and identify what steps you need to take to address the mishap?
 Or might you instead bolt out of your car, energized by escalating anger, look at the damage, and quickly move to either verbally or physically attack the driver who caused it?

 By being able to pause and respond, rather than react, you might best be described as strong in “psychological flexibility.”
-Your pause affords you the time and psychological openness to assess both how you feel and the situation and to brainstorm regarding what is in your best interests.
+Your pause affords you the time and psychological openness to assess both how you feel about the situation and to brainstorm regarding what is in your best interests.
 By contrast, your quickness to be reactive in your feelings, thoughts, and actions would evidence “psychological inflexibility.”
 Such impulsive reactivity relies more on knee-jerk habits that are emotionally fueled than on the engagement of your more rational brain.

 The Components of Psychological Flexibility